 1 | mock-maker-inline |

-For those who are using the Spring Boot Starter Test to manage the versions of the basic testing libraries, refer to the Mockito setup section of this article.
+For those using the Spring Boot Starter Test to manage the versions of the basic testing libraries, refer to the Mockito setup section of this article.

 Let's see how we can mock the construction of an object with Mockito.
 As an example, we'll use the following Java class: